con-dog/con-dog/README.md

 # Philosophy

-How I choose a project to work on, and the principles I follow:
+How I tend to approach a project:

 - Deriving concepts from first principles
 - Building under self-inflicted constraints
 - Keeping concepts small enough that one person can hold the entire concept in their head